 This online calendar, produced in partnership with Diversiton for CIPD members only, highlights important themes around inclusion with a special focus for each month.
 Download your copy for over 240 special dates, including holy days, special events, festivals and bank holidays.

 Promoting and supporting diversity in the workplace is an important aspect of good people management - it’s about valuing everyone in the organisation as an individual.
 However, to reap the benefits of a diverse workforce it’s vital to have an inclusive environment where everyone feels able to participate and achieve their potential.
 While Irish legislation – covering age, disability, race, religion, gender and sexual orientation among others – sets minimum standards, an effective diversity and inclusion strategy goes beyond legal compliance and seeks to add value to an organisation, contributing to employee well-being and engagement.

 This factsheet explores what diversity and inclusion means in the workplace, and how an effective strategy can support an organisation’s business objectives.
 It looks at the rationale for action, and outlines the steps organisations can take to implement and manage a successful D&I strategy, from communication and training to addressing workplace behaviour and evaluating progress.

-Diversity and inclusion often go hand in hand but are different from one another.
+Inclusion and diversity often go hand in hand but are different from one another.
 This means that organisations need to consider both in their people management practices and strategies.

 Diversity is about recognising difference.
 It’s acknowledging the benefit of having a range of perspectives in decision-making and the workforce being representative of the organisation’s customers.